What are the manuscript submission details for Australian publishers?

 MidnightSun

-MidnightSun will be open for submissions from 1 to 7 each month, starting from September this year.
+MidnightSun will be open for submissions from 1st to 7th of each month, starting from September this year.
 It accepts fiction, non-fiction, short stories, middle grade, YA and picture books.
 It does not cover poetry, plays, horror, romance or memoir.

 Pan Macmillan Australia